-On or about January 1, the Clerk Treasurer certifies the actual year-end balances for all Village funds to the Budget Commission.
-Upon receipt of the information, the Budget Commission issues an amended official certificate of estimated resources that includes the unencumbered fund balance at December 31.
-Further amendments may be made during the year if the Clerk Treasurer determines that the revenue to be collected by the Village will be greater than or less than the amount included in the official certificate.
+On or about January 1, the fiscal officer certifies the actual year-end balances for all village funds to the budget commission.
+Upon receipt of the information, the budget commission issues an amended official certificate of estimated resources that includes the unencumbered fund balances at December 31.
+Further amendments may be made during the year if the fiscal officer determines that the revenue to be collected by the village will be greater than or less than the amount included in the official certificate.

-Appropriation Ordinance: Section 5705.38 of the Revised Code requires that on or about January 1, the annual appropriation ordinance must be enacted by the Village Council.
-Prior to the passage of the annual appropriation measure, a temporary appropriation measure may be passed to meet the ordinary expenses of the Village until April 1.
-The appropriation ordinance, by fund, must be within the estimated resources as certified by the County Budget Commission.
+Appropriation Ordinance - Section 5705.38 of the Revised Code requires that on or about January 1, the annual appropriation ordinance must be enacted by the village council.
+Prior to the passage of the annual appropriation measure, a temporary appropriation measure may be passed to meet the ordinary expenses of the village until April 1.
+The appropriation ordinance, by fund, must be within the estimated resources as certified by the county budget commission.
 Appropriation measures must be classified so as to set forth separately the amounts appropriated for each office, department, and division, and, within each, the amount appropriated for personal services.
-Any revisions that alter the total of any fund appropriation or alter the levels adopted by Village Council must be approved by Village Council.
-The Village may pass supplemental appropriations as long as the total appropriations by fund do not exceed the amounts set forth in the most recent amended certificate of estimated resources.
+Any revisions that alter the total of any fund appropriation or alter the levels adopted by the village council must be approved by the village council.
+The village may pass supplemental appropriations as long as the total appropriations by fund do not exceed the amounts set forth in the most recent amended certificate of estimated resources.

-The Clerk of Village Council is required to certify a copy of each appropriation ordinance to the County Budget Commission.
-No appropriations are effective until the County Auditor provides a certificate indicating the appropriations, by fund, are within the estimated resources.
+The fiscal officer is required to certify a copy of each appropriation ordinance to the county budget commission.
+No appropriations are effective until the county auditor provides a certificate indicating the appropriations, by fund, are within the estimated resources.